 On top of the list and a definite must see when visiting Athens with children is the Acropolis.
 Travel back to ancient Athens and show your kids the birthplace of democracy.
 If you enter the Acropolis archaeological site from the main entrance on Dionysou Areopagitou street, you will see not only the world-famous Parthenon but also the Theatre of Dionysus and the Odeon of Herodes.
 The Acropolis is suitable for children starting from 3-4 years old; it is not allowed to use strollers inside the Acropolis.

 The New Acropolis museum offers family backpacks with an educational program for families, it organizes family tours, there is a children’s lab, there are children guides and a number special family events throughout the year.
-In summer we love visiting the so-called ‘museum night’.
+In summertime, we love visiting the so-called ‘museum night’.
 Check out the family programs of the New Acropolis Museum here.
 With young, kids you can check out the Lego Acropolis model on the top floor.
 Older children will appreciate the movie about the history of the Acropolis and the book corner.
 The first-floor museum shop is next to the book corner and sells games, books, toys and other educational materials for kids in several languages.
 The museum offers strollers free of charge at the cloakroom.
 There is also a parents room on the first floor that can be used for changing and (breast)feeding your baby.
-At the second floor restaurant, there is a children’s menu’s available.
+At the second floor restaurant, there is a children’s menu available.
 Check out the gorgeous view from the balcony (safe for children because surrounded by a wall).